 The Lower Gallery and the Gallery of Kings

-These statues appear relatively badly proportioned with their short limbs in comparison to their big head.
+Curiously these statues appear relatively badly proportioned with their short limbs in comparison to their big head.

 The Gallery of Kings supports an open and paved terrace.
-The heads of the long gargoyles that decorate the top of the Gallery of Kings drain outwardly water from the pavement.
+The heads of the long gargoyles that decorate the top of the Gallery of the Kings drain outwardly water from the pavement.

 The West Rose Window